yahappylemon/frontend-mentor-practice/QR-code-component/README.md

   - **Deploy with Github-pages**: repo must be **_public_**!

 - **Markdown**
   - **Just get familiar with the syntax**: Markdown is actually quite user-friendly!
-The struggling part was coming up ideas :joy:
+The struggling part was coming up with ideas :joy:
   - **Preview your markdown files**: Download **_Markdown Preview Enhanced_** extension on VScode

 ## Useful Resources